ampatspell/ember-cli-documents/NOTES.md

 # TODO

+* models are created w/o store and database
+* option to set models source as a string: `this.__array = this.model().get(this._array)`
 * lookup generated models in data adapter
-* option to set models source as a string: `this.__array = this.model().get(this._array)`
 * assert models source item type. `item._internal._ref` thingie
 * test for 2 parallel document saves without id
 * load document with `_conflicts:true` and conflict resolution